lrmcfarland/CartesianSpace/python/Manual/README.md

 This can be changed by setting the CARTESIAN_LIBRARY_PATH environment variable.
 See [setenv.sh](setenv.sh) for details.

-Once built you will need to add the module to your python path to use. setenv.sh show some examples of how I set this on my iMac during development.
+Once built you will need to add the module to your Python path to use. setenv.sh show some examples of how I set this on my iMac during development.